 “Allow me to quote the wee lad’s review of the meal.
 With his hand placed by his heart, he closed his eyes and stated, ‘My mouth, my lips, my teeth … they are all very happy.’
 And if the kid, known in this house as The Kid Who Will Never Eat His Dinner, eats every last drop, it’s a winner, a miracle, a truly magnificent feast.” —Kristen Kennedy on the Caramelized Onion Pasta with Sausage

 Whether you have only 15 minutes or would rather slow cook something for 8 hours, these offerings from cooking teacher Claire Tansey run the gambit of every kind of weeknight dinner you could want to make, all cleverly organized by time commitment.
 Many of the recipes rely on common pantry staples while others make satisfying use of supermarket shortcuts, like rotisserie chicken or jarred curry paste, to get the most out of your valuable cooking time.
-After making the steak salad, we want to put pesto dressing on everything and the caramelized onion pasta with sausage has become a mainstay in many of our kitchens.
+After making the steak and arugula salad with pesto vinaigrette, we want to put pesto dressing on everything and the caramelized onion pasta with sausage has become a mainstay in many of our kitchens.

 “This recipe made me decide that I am a salmon cake lover.
 It was more of an elevated salmon cake and definitely something that looks like and tastes like it belongs on a restaurant menu.” —Johnisha L. on the Salmon Cakes with Chimichurri